YouTH SOCCER COVID-19 GUIDELINES

 Keep it fun for the kids!

 Coach Bruce Lovelace started playing soccer in 1974 when, as a young boy, he constructed his own makeshift soccer goal.
 He played in high school, then intramurally in college and beyond.
 He started to coach his own children in the early 1990s and then ran a Soccer Shots franchise for 12 years.
-Now, Coach Bruce writes for the soccer-for-kids.com website.
-You can join in on Facebook.
+Now, Coach Bruce publishes the soccer-for-kids.com website.
+You can also get lots of great ideas on Soccer-For-Kids Pinterest.

 Soccer-for-kids.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com